blogs.sanpreetsingh.com

 Sometimes couples think they are fighting about intimacy when they are actually carrying something else underneath it.

 The real issue may be emotional resentment.
 Or mental overload.
 Or stress from joint family life.
 Or in-law pressure.
 Or parenting fatigue.
 Or unresolved conflict.
 Or feeling unseen in daily life.
 Or a long pattern of one partner carrying more of the emotional labour.
-When those things stay unspoken, intimacy often becomes the place where the pain finally shows up.

 If couples only argue about the visible symptom and never address the underlying emotional burden, the same conversation keeps repeating in different words.
 That loop is exhausting.
 And after a while, both people start feeling like nothing changes no matter how many times they talk.